On Parametric Linear System Solving: Normal forms and Eigenproblems

 \section{Normal forms and Eigenproblems}

 Comprehensive Hermite Normal form and comprehensive Smith Normal form are immediate corollaries of our comprehensive triangular Smith form.
-For Hermite form, just take the right hand cofactor to be the identity, $\mat{R} = \mat{I}$, and drop the check for the divisibility condition on the diagonal entries in Algorithm~\ref{alg:TrianglarSmithPLS}.
+For Hermite form, use the same comprehensive construction but take the right hand cofactor to be the identity, $\mat{R} = \mat{I}$, and omit the well-tempered/triangular-Smith divisibility requirement in the Hermite-form computation.
 For Smith form one can convert each regime of CTSNF to a Smith regime.
-Where $\mat{\mat{U}\mat{A}\mat{R}} = \mat{H}$ with $\mat{H}$ a triangular Smith form, perform column operations to obtain $\mat{UAV} = \mat{S}$ with $\mat{S}$ the diagonal of $\mat{H}$.
+Where $\mat{U}\mat{A}\mat{R} = \mat{H}$ with $\mat{H}$ a triangular Smith form, perform column operations to obtain $\mat{U}\mat{A}\mat{V} = \mat{S}$ with $\mat{S}$ the diagonal of $\mat{H}$.
 In $\mat{H}$ the diagonal entries divide the off diagonal entries in the same row.
 Subtract multiples of the $i$-th column from the subsequent columns to eliminate the off diagonal entries.
-Because the diagonal entries are monic, no new denominator factors arise and $\det(\mat{V}) = \det(\mat{R}) \in F$.
+Because the diagonal entries are monic, no new denominator factors arise and $\det(\mat{V}) = \det(\mat{R}) \in \F$.
 Thus when $(\mat{U},\mat{H},\mat{R}, N,Z)$ is a valid regime in a CTSNF solution for $\mat{A}$, then $(\mat{U},\mat{S},\mat{V}, N,Z)$ is a valid regime for Smith normal form.

-It is well known that if $\mat{A} \in K^{n\times n}$ for field $K$ (that may involve parameters) and $\lambda$ is an additional variable, then the Smith invariants $s_1, \ldots, s_n$ of $\lambda \mat{I} - \mat{A}$ are the Frobenius invariants of $\mat{A}$ and $\mat{A}$ is similar to its Frobenius normal form, $\oplus_{i=1}^n \mat{C}_{s_i}$, where $\mat{C}_s$ denotes the companion matrix of polynomial $s$.
+It is well known that if $\mat{A} \in \K^{n\times n}$ for field $\K$ (that may involve parameters) and $\lambda$ is an additional variable, then the Smith invariants $s_1, \ldots, s_n$ of $\lambda \mat{I} - \mat{A}$ are the Frobenius invariants of $\mat{A}$ and $\mat{A}$ is similar to its Frobenius normal form, $\oplus_{i=1}^n \mat{C}_{s_i}$, where $\mat{C}_s$ denotes the companion matrix of polynomial $s$.
 Thus we have comprehensive Frobenius normal form as a corollary of CTSNF, however it is without the similarity transform.
-It would be interesting to develop a comprehensive Frobenius form with each regimes including a transform.
+It would be interesting to develop a comprehensive Frobenius form in which each regime also includes a similarity transform.